DisQada/Workspace/README.md

 }
 ```

-If you're constantly changing the configurations, you can make one script that reads the configurations and generates the declarations/documentation like the following:
+If you're constantly changing the configurations, you can make one script that reads the configurations and generates the declarations/documentation like the following example:

 ```json
 "scripts": {